Faculty Research Abroad Program

-We are pleased to announce the second annual Fordham University Faculty Research Abroad Program (FRAP) designed to facilitate the development of research collaborations between Fordham University (Fordham) and overseas scholars.
-Fordham will work with Birkbeck, University of London (http://www.bbk.ac.uk/) in London, U.K., to implement the 2019 FRAP program, which is scheduled to be held from June 2 to 7, 2019.
-The major goals of the proposed program are to:
+We are pleased to announce the third Fordham University Faculty Research Abroad Program (FRAP) designed to facilitate the development of research collaborations between Fordham University (Fordham) and overseas scholars.
+Fordham will work with Pontifical Catholic University of Rio de Janeiro, Brazil (PUC-Rio) (http://www.puc-rio.br/english/#aboutpuc), a Jesuit and research university, to implement this program scheduled for June 14 to 21, 2020.
+Main goals of the proposed program are to:

-- Organize an international symposium on digital scholarship at the Fordham London Centre;
+1. Organize an international symposium on global studies at PUC-Rio;

-- Develop and submit joint grant proposals to American, British and European foundations.
+3. Develop and submit joint grant proposals to U.S. or Latin American foundations.

-The 2019 FRAP will select a maximum of 15 Fordham faculty, staff, and doctoral students.
-The competition is open to Fordham staff and doctoral students, but the applicants' supervising departments must provide partial funding to cover expenses.
+The FRAP will select a maximum of 15 Fordham faculty and students to participate in the program.
 The application guidelines are noted below.